-Leny Andrade is one of Brazil's most committed jazz singers, with a career spanning back to the early 1960s.
+Leny Andrade (1943-2023) was one of Brazil's most committed and influential jazz singers, with a career spanning back to the early 1960s.
 Although she never achieved the same level of recognition as Tania Maria or Flora Purim, it was not for lack of talent or musical depth.
 Her career has been uneven, though -- in the early '70s, after establishing herself as a samba-jazz singer, she left Brazil and spent several years exploring avant-garde music, returning to straight jazz (and Brazil) only at the decade's end.
 Some of her stuff is "too jazz" for me, but several records have really caught my attention...

 Here's a quick look at her career...

-Leny Andrade "A Sensacao" (RCA Victor, 1961)
+Leny Andrade "A Sensacao" (RCA Victor, 1961) (LP)

 A powerful, dynamic debut.
 Leny Andrade was apparently a protege of crooner Ivon Curi, who helped her get a recording contract.
 Like Elza Soares, who was also starting out at this tme, Andrade displays an overwhelming debt to Ella Fitzgerald, copying Ella's famous scat style right down to the vocal tone and phrasing.
-It's almost embarassing, but it's also pretty good, and certainly a striking sound for a Brazilian pop singer.
+It's almost embarrassing, but it's also pretty good, and certainly a striking sound for a Brazilian pop singer.
 The repertoire is all samba-cancao and bossa nova, with several songs by Durval Ferreira, and a few each by new composers such as Luiz Bonfa and Antonio Carlos Jobim.
 Andrade's approach, with it's powerful gusts of vocalese and exaggerated emotive passages, may have been out of synch with Brazilian tastes -- it wasn't until she had worked the nightclub scene for several years and put out a live album in the more clattersome bossa-trio style that she really made a splash on the national scene.
 Still, this is a fine album, certainly one of her best and most cohesive...
 Well worth checking out!

-Leny Andrade "A Arte Maior De Leny Andrade" (Polydor, 1963)
+Leny Andrade "A Arte Maior De Leny Andrade" (Polydor, 1963) (LP)

-Leny Andrade "Estamos Ai" (Odeon, 1965)
+Leny Andrade "Estamos Ai" (Odeon, 1965) (LP)

 Husky voiced jazz vocalist Leny Andrade had worked for several years as a nightclub singer before waxing this dynamic debut album, with backing from Brazilian jazz heavyweights Mauricio Einhorn, Durval Ferreira, Regina Werneck and guitarist Geraldinho Vespar...
 Although there are rough patches, for bossa-era braz-jazz, these are pretty strong performances, with a good balance of tight compositional arcs and funky lyrical flow.
 Andrade's scat passages borrow heavily from the like-minded Elza Soares, but also have a subtlety that brings her more in line with North American singers such as Teresa Brewer and Anita O'Day...
 Certainly worth checking out, particularly if you're looking for some early Brazilian jazz that's a bit above the norm.

-Leny Andrade & Pery Ribero "Gemini V: Show Da Boite Porao 73" (Odeon, 1965)
+Leny Andrade & Pery Ribero "Gemini V: Show Da Boite Porao 73" (Odeon, 1965) (LP)

-This concert album documents the "Gemini V" concert series, staged in Sao Paulo in 1965 by songwriter Ronaldo Boscoli and impressario Luis Carlos Miele, which turned out to be one of the most popular bossa nova shows of its time.
+This concert album documents the "Gemini V" concert series, staged in Sao Paulo in 1965 by songwriter Ronaldo Boscoli and impresario Luis Carlos Miele, which turned out to be one of the most popular bossa nova shows of its time.
 The music is fairly typical of bossa-jazz albums of the time, marked by a fairly plinky trio accompaniment (courtesy of Luiz Carlos Vinhas and Bossa Tres), with a brisk, cabaret-tinged feel to it.
 Can't say I care much for Andrade's husky vocal tone, and her emulation of Ella Fitzgerald is a little too obvious (and ineffective, given the musical limitations).
 The robust Ribeiro, on the other hand, comes off pretty well in a live, duet-vocals setting -- it pushes him a little further than on solo projects I've heard elsewhere, and the richness of his voice stands out.
 Again, this is pretty typical of its times, but real jazz fans may find it a bit limited, even if Bossa Tres are a bit more nuanced and harmonically rich than many of their jazz trio contemporaries.
 Besides... those live medleys always give me a bit of a sweet pain...

-Leny Andrade & Pery Ribeiro "Gemini -- Cinco Anos Depois" (EMI-Odeon, 1972)
+Leny Andrade & Pery Ribeiro "Gemini -- Cinco Anos Depois" (EMI-Odeon, 1972) (LP)

-Leny Andrade "Alvoracao" (EMI-Odeon, 1973)
+Leny Andrade "Alvoracao" (EMI-Odeon, 1973) (LP)

-Leny Andrade "Leny Andrade" (EMI-Odeon, 1975)
+Leny Andrade "Leny Andrade" (EMI-Odeon, 1975) (LP)

-Leny Andrade "Registro" (Columbia, 1979)
+Leny Andrade "Registro" (Columbia Records, 1979) (LP)

 A nice, even-keeled samba-jazz album, heavier on the American-styled dinner jazz than the Brazilian side of things.
 This is a solid album, musically strong without lapsing into treacle or excess, similar to Elis Regina's work, though not as clattersome or as vexing.
 Good North American equivalents might be, say, Teresa Brewer or Diana Krall.
 Apparently this was her "back to basics" album, a return to standard jazz vocals after a series of more experimental fusion albums in the mid-'70s...
 Nice stuff.

-Leny Andrade "Leny Andrade" (CID/Pointer, 1984)
+Leny Andrade "Leny Andrade" (CID/Pointer Records, 1984)

 A fairly brisk, intimate live album, which opens with a mile-a-minute scat rendition of "Estamos Ai," then travels towards a softer, more lyrical approach.
-It's all too "jazz" for me, but taken on those terms, as a straight-ahead jazz album, this aint bad.
+It's all too "jazz" for me, but taken on those terms, as a straight-ahead jazz album, this ain't bad.
 I don't recognize any of the members of her band -- pianist Beto de Oliveira, bassist Ivani Sabino, drummer Lilian Carmona or guitarist Ademir Candido -- but they acquit themselves well...
 Andrade, however, is the real star performer here, no question about that.

-Leny Andrade "Leny Andrade" (CID/Pointer, 1985)
+Leny Andrade "Leny Andrade" (CID/Pointer Records, 1985)

 Another solid set, with laid-back, unworried renditions of numerous bossa and MPB standards...
 Andrade's studio crew includes guitarist Ademir Candido, Paulo Roberto de Oliveira on trumpet, Paulo Cesar Ferreira on drums, electric keyboards by Fernando Moraes, and Luizao Maia on bass...
 It's okay, not really my bag, but most smooth jazz fans would probably love this.
 She's still a class act.
+The songs include the following:

 Leny Andrade "Cartola 80 Anos" (Independiente, 1987)